KaranAyush/Pizza_Metrics/README.md

 Database Design and Management:

-Created a relational database named Pizza_Hut with tables for pizzas, pizza types, orders, and order details.
+Created a relational database named dominos with tables for pizzas, pizza types, orders, and order details.
 Designed and implemented SQL queries to manage and manipulate data.
 Key Analyses: